NSW Boat Licence

 - NSW RMS boat licence multiple-choice knowledge test.

 - Licence Application Form valid for 12 months from date of issue.

-- Inflatable Lifejacket.Provided by the College to wear for the duration of the practical session.
+- Inflatable Lifejacket, provided for the duration of the practical session.

 Five - six hours.
 Finishing times may vary depending on weather conditions and other constraints which could arise on the day.
 Every attempt is made to keep to course timings.

-Once you've completed the online enrolment/booking process you'll be provided with access to pre- course reading and practice quizzes.
-IMPORTANT: Don't be concerned if there are some questions or boating concepts you don't quite understand.
-On the day the Trainer will teach you everything you need to know.
-You'll also receive valuable information for keeping safe on the waterways.
+Once you have completed the online enrolment/booking process you will be provided with access to course learning resources and practice quizzes.
+Don't be concerned if there are some questions or boating concepts you do not quite understand.
+On the day the Trainer will teach you everything you need to know in order to meet the boat licence requirements.